Tips for keeping documentation code examples up to date

-In this article, we are going to see how to make the maintenance of the pieces of code that we can find in almost every documentation more enjoyable for developers.
-We are looking at ways to reduce the number of complaints received with the subject "The code examples are not working!" while significantly reducing the time spent fixing outdated snippets.
+In this article, we are going to see how to make the maintenance of the pieces of code that we can find in almost every documentation more enjoyable and less error prone.

 Note: The article is based on the Sphinx documentation system, but the same principles apply to any other documentation project with some custom development.